keajs/kea/README.md

 <a href="https://opencollective.com/kea/sponsor/1/website" target="_blank"><img src="https://opencollective.com/kea/sponsor/1/avatar.svg"></a>
 <a href="https://opencollective.com/kea/sponsor/2/website" target="_blank"><img src="https://opencollective.com/kea/sponsor/2/avatar.svg"></a>

-Support this project by becoming a sponsor.
-Your logo will show up here with a link to your website. [[Become a sponsor](https://opencollective.com/kea#sponsor)]
+[Support this project by becoming a sponsor](https://opencollective.com/kea#sponsor).
+Your logo will show up here and on [kea.js.org](https://kea.js.org) with a link to your website.

 # How does it work?